veesergey/YelpCamp/README.md

 * Google Maps API
 * Terraform

-The app is hosted through [heroku](https://www.heroku.com/) and the database is hosted through MongoDB Atlas.
+The app was first hosted through [heroku](https://www.heroku.com/) and is now also hosted on the AWS Cloud!
+The database is hosted through MongoDB Atlas.

 ## Setup
 No setup necessary!
 This application is currently live and can be found [here!](www.veesergey.com)